Sort Alphabetically by Last Name

 Janine M Denomme

-Denomme is director of the Horizons Youth Program at the Center on Halsted.
+Denomme was director of the Horizons Youth Program at the Center on Halsted.

 Andrew Deppe & Stephen Weiser